pysat/pysat/docs/tutorial/tutorial_v3_upgrade.rst

 packages must be installed and registered with pysat before data may be loaded.
 See :ref:`ecosystem` and :ref:`api-pysat-registry` for more.

+.. note:: pysat will only recognize registered instrument modules when running the ``update_data_directory_structure`` function.
+   Files associated with unregistered instruments will not be moved.

 There are two main paths forward for restoring access to all data after registering the necessary packages: